 Hello fellow writers!
 Sorry I’ve been so quiet the last few months.
 I cannot believe we are in November already.
 I don’t know about you but the sudden dark evenings and freezing weather has been an unwelcome, and overdue, wake up call.
-We have less than two months left to run in 2017 and I’m a million miles behind where I wanted to be.
+We have less than two months left to run and I’m a million miles behind where I wanted to be.
 All those promises I made myself at the turn of the year.
 It’s that time where we dust off the enthusiastically scrawled to do lists from January and wince.

 I’ve had an odd year from a writing point of view.
 My instinct while drafting this post was to write about how much I’d neglected it but I figure 130k in word count counteracts that claim.
 In fact, given I thought that I had no focus, no plan and pretty much no discipline all year, I’m pretty damn proud of what I’ve managed to achieve.
 I am hoping by year end, I’ll have another finished novel.
 Not bad for a year that I am putting fairly and squarely in the “crazy” category.

 November is always a bit of a jerk back into reality for my writer’s brain because it brings with it NaNoWriMo and the momentus challenge of writing 50k while juggling a day job, remembering to buy Christmas presents and trying not to freeze to death.
 It makes me really think, more than anything else, about time management.

 I recently went on a Management and Leadership course for my sins (thank you day job).
 And upon this course, I discovered apparently I’m lousy at delegation, I’ve got lousy people skills and I’m so cynical I probably have a complex but the one thing it turns out I am pretty good at, is time management.
 It is vital with my day job.
 If I didn’t have everything planned, scheduled, prioritised and recorded, I would collapse and get nothing done.
 More than anything, what that course really made me realise is that I am capable of that level of dedication, determination and discipline.